 Freedom of the media is undeniable.

-Main duty of the journalist is to respect the truth and right of the public to be informed, in accordance to Article 16 of the Constitution of the Republic of Macedonia.
+Main duty of the journalist is to respect the truth and right of the public to be informed, in accordance to Article 16 of our Constitution.

 The journalists have a role of transmitters of information, ideas and opinions, and have a right to comment.
 By respecting the ethical virtues and professional standards regarding the presentation of information, the journalists shell be honest, objective and will report promptly.

 Right and obligation of the journalists is to strive to prevent censorship and distortion of news.